Compound Sentences

 • Salad is not expensive; moreover, it's very healthy.

-• What he did was incredible; in fact, I can hardly believe it.
+• What he did was incredible; in fact, I could hardly believe it.

 How to join independent clauses